true-while/AzureFastStartForIoT/Fraud Detection/README.md

 3. Double click the button to add and event handler, then add the following code

             ICamera cam = App.Controller.Camera;
             await cam.TriggerCapture();

 4. Rebuild and redeploy your application to your device.
 You might need to configure the application again with storage type, name and key.

+If your device does not have an attached screen, you will have to add a button to the homepage of the apps built-in webserver:

+__TODO__ : Add method for creating button on the home htm page.